Melissa Benoist: 2015–present: Supergirl and Broadway debut

 In October 2015, the superhero adventure series Supergirl, with Benoist in the lead role of Kara Zor-El, premiered on CBS.
-She became the first woman to lead a prime time superhero TV series since Wonder Woman went off the air in 1979 and Lindsay Wagner’s The Bionic Woman in 1978.
+She became the first woman to lead a prime time superhero television series since Wonder Woman went off the air in 1979 and Lindsay Wagner's The Bionic Woman in 1978.
 The premiere was watched by 12.96 million viewers and received a full season order by CBS on November 30, 2015.
 She was reportedly the first actress looked at for the role.
 Benoist generally received positive reviews for her portrayal of Kara Zor-El.
 The series later moved to The CW before its second-season premiere.
 She reprised her role in The CW's Arrowverse crossovers "Invasion!", "Crisis on Earth-X", "Elseworlds", and "Crisis on Infinite Earths" as well as The Flash musical episode "Duet".
 She reprised her role as Earth-X's Supergirl doppelgänger Overgirl in the CW Seed animated series Freedom Fighters: The Ray.
 The actress made her directorial debut for one episode during season five.
 For her portrayal of Supergirl, she received the Breakthrough Performance Award at The 42nd Saturn Awards and two Best Actress on a Television Series Award at the 44th and 45th Saturn Awards respectively.
 The series concluded on November 9, 2021, after six seasons and 126 episodes.

 In May 2016, Benoist was cast as Katherine Russell, the widow of deceased Boston Marathon bomber Tamerlan Tsarnaev, in Peter Berg's drama film Patriots Day.
 In June, it was announced that she was set to star in the comedy-drama film Sun Dogs.
 Also in that month, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Benoist and others told the stories of the people killed there.
 In April 2017, Benoist was cast as Rachel Koresh, the legal wife of Branch Davidian cult leader David Koresh in Paramount Network's miniseries Waco.
 Benoist was featured in "The Super Duper Minecraft Musical!" which was made for Minecraft's Super Duper Graphics Pack in November.